AlexJonsson/alexjonsson.github.com/README.md

 ## Code Example

-The library will house all necessary components needed to create a static website the allows me to occasionally post about projects or personal milestones, along with CV info and ways to contact me.
+The library will house all necessary components needed to create a static website that allows me to occasionally post about projects or personal milestones, along with CV info and ways to contact me.

 ## Motivation